mithleshkumarraj72093-stack/class1-medo/README.md

 # class1-medo
-This is our first repository
+This is our first repository.
+Author-MITHILESH KUMAR